 UTAH GIVES BACK

-SelectHealth recognizes the active prevention approach by the Springville Youth Court as another example of how Utah Gives Back.
+SelectHealth recognizes the work to eliminate barriers by Community Health Connect as another example of how Utah Gives Back.

 We want to hear from you.

 Have a story idea or tip?
 Send it to the KSL NewsRadio team here.

 Today’s Top Stories

 - Murray doctor charged with sexual exploitation of a minor

 - The Salt Lake Temple renovation has a new completion date